15 thinking styles that lead to massive anxiety 1/15: Filtering

 We can shift focus in two ways: First, place the attention on coping strategies to deal with the problem rather than obsessing about the problem itself.

-Second, categorize the primary mental theme as: Loss, Injustice, etc. If the theme is loss, focus instead on what is present in life of value.
+Second, categorize the primary mental theme as: Loss, Injustice, etc. If the theme is loss, focus instead on what is present in the value of life.

 If the theme is danger, focus on things in the environment that represent comfort and safety.